TechYZ-Software-Solutions-Pvt-Ltd/fitness-facility-finder/README.md

 ## ✨ Features

 - **🔍 Smart Search**: Find fitness facilities by location and type
+- **✏️ Custom Business Types**: Enter your own fitness facility type or choose from 80+ predefined options
 - **📊 Detailed Information**: Get contact details, ratings, and more
 - **🌍 Global Coverage**: Search in multiple countries and cities
+- **🏛️ India Support**: Complete state and district coverage for India
 - **📱 Mobile Responsive**: Works perfectly on desktop and mobile devices
 - **🔒 Secure**: Built-in security features and rate limiting
+- **✅ Form Validation**: Smart validation with auto-focus on required fields
 - **📥 Export Data**: Download results as CSV files
 - **☁️ Free Deployment**: Deploy to Streamlit Cloud for free
 - **🚀 One-Click Deploy**: Easy deployment with Streamlit Community Cloud